Valencia-oh/PKMN-Jade/README.md

 - Bellsprout and Oddish -- Added to the Sprout Tower in the Morning and Day
 - Meowth -- moved to daytime on route 38
 - Larvitar -- added to both sides of Dark Cave
+- Crobat --  added to Route 42 at Night and Ice Path
+- Girafarig -- added back to Route 43
+- Ampharos -- added to Route 43 in the Morning
+- Stantler -- added to Route 44 in Morning and Day
+- Poliwhirl -- added to Route 44 in Day
+- Golem -- added to Route 45 at Night
+- Houndoom -- added to Route 45 in the Day
+- UrsaRing -- added to Route 45 in the Day
+- Gligar -- Made available all times in Route 45
+- Primape -- Added to route 45 in the Day
+- Jynx, Sneasel, Delibird and Piloswine -- Ice Path Spawns Increased

 Note: All Evolution Stones (Dusk, Fire, Thunder, Water, Leaf, Moon, Sun, Shiny) and the Apples for Applin are sold in the Goldenrod Department Store,